Kevin Stowe

 Current Research Projects

-Previous Projects
+Previous Work

 - Doctoral dissertation on syntactically motivated approaches to metaphors, with the CLEAR group under Profs.
 Martha Palmer and Jim Martin.
 I studied how syntax can influence metaphoric properties, and this can be leveraged to improve deep-learning metaphor detection.